apache/beam/website/src/documentation/programming-guide.md

 ```

 ### 9.4 Using metrics in pipeline {#using-metrics}
-Below, there is a simple example of how to use `Counter` metric in user pipeline.
+Below, there is a simple example of how to use a `Counter` metric in a user pipeline.

 ```java
 // creating a pipeline with custom metrics DoFn